-If you’re considering a custom-built modular home, you might have heard of the staggering cost difference between modular construction vs traditional construction.
-Most people will tell you that a modular home does cost considerably less to build than traditional lumber or ‘stick-built’ home, but when it comes down to it, how does the average price of a modular home really compare?
+If you’re considering a custom modular home, you might have heard of the staggering cost difference between modular construction vs. traditional construction.
+Most people will tell you that a modular house does cost considerably less to build than conventional lumber or ‘stick-built’ home, but when it comes down to it, how does the average price of a modular home really compare?

-Clearly, the numbers speak for themselves.
-The key difference between the cost of a modular vs stick-built home is how they are assembled.
+The numbers speak for themselves.
+The critical difference between the cost of a modular vs. a stick-built home is how they are assembled.

-Traditional stick-built homes are constructed on-site from the ground up, which is what most homeowners think of in terms of construction.
+Traditional stick-built homes are constructed on-site from the ground up, which most homeowners think of in terms of construction.
 However, site-built homes face more potential delays due to weather, climate, and the condition of the construction site.
-Not only is the price higher, but the likelihood that you’re going to experience more delays is increasingly likely.
+The price is higher, but the likelihood that you’re going to experience more delays is increasingly likely.

-But, if you want to know the in’s and out’s of modular construction and the average cost to build a modular home, we have an inside look at what construction costs you can account for in your budget.
+But, if you want to know the ins and outs of modular construction and the average modular home cost, we have an inside look at what construction costs you can account for in your budget.

 Base Home Price

 Any modular home floor plan you choose will have a base price for the home itself.
-These prices normally don’t include the costs of freight, sight work, taxes, and fees, or any customizations you want.
+These prices typically don’t include freight costs, sight work, taxes, fees, or any customizations you want.
 So, while it’s the most affordable, chances are you’ll want to add more features to your home outside of the basic model.

-The initial price varies between $30-$50 dollars a square foot, so multiply the price by square footage, and just like that, you’ll have the average price of a modular home.
+The initial modular home cost varies between $30-$50 a square foot, so multiply the price by square footage, and just like that, you’ll have the average modular home price.

-Once you have a base model selected, you can now adjust the floorplan to suit your needs.
+Once you have a base model selected, you can adjust the floor plan to suit your needs.
 One of the best features of modular homes is their customization features, so you’ll get exactly what you’re looking for in a home.

 Site Prep Work

 One of the first steps in the modular home building process is picking a plot of land to build on.
 At Carolina Custom Homes, if you don’t have existing land to build on, we’ll help you find land to purchase before construction starts.
 Whether you’re looking for rolling hills or more flat terrain, location is an important step in the home construction process and affects modular homes’ costs.

-The first step in building your home: laying the foundation.
-Your home’s base price may or may not include the price of the foundation, so it’s important to talk to your general contractor before they start working.
+The first step in building your custom modular home is laying the foundation.
+Your modular home’s price may or may not include the cost of the foundation, so it’s important to talk to your general contractor before they start working.
 You can also consider adding a basement to your house plan, which can be added to the final cost but will also add valuable living space.

 Taxes, Fees, and Permits

-These are the costs that are difficult to think of but have to be accounted for.
+These modular home costs are difficult to think of but have to be accounted for.
 Every state has different taxes, fees, and permits required when building a home.
 Your modular home builder will know what to apply for and add them to your overall cost.

 Delivery and Assembly

-Once the modules have been constructed at the factory, they will need to be delivered to your house for continued site work and assembly, which is known as the “button up” phase.
-The transportation costs should be broken down by your contractor.
+Once the modules have been constructed at the factory, they will need to be delivered to your house for continued site work and assembly, known as the “button up” phase.
+Your contractor should break down the transportation modular homes costs.

-Another must-have step that also affects the overall cost of your home: the cost of utilities.
+Another must-have step that also affects the overall cost of your home is the cost of utilities.

-Things like the HVAC system installation need to be handled, including air duct installation.
-Pricing depends on the size of your home, but it will likely be a hefty investment ranging close to $10,000 dollars or more.
+The HVAC system installation needs to be handled, including air duct installation.
+Pricing depends on the size of your home, but it will likely be a hefty investment ranging close to $10,000 or more.

-Your new home will need to be hooked up to the city’s water and septic as well.
-If you happen to live in a rural area, then a well and septic tank will need to be installed near your home.
+Your new custom modular home will need to be hooked up to the city’s water and septic.
+If you live in a rural area, then a well and septic tank will need to be installed near your home.

 Plus, you’ll have to consider the installation of electricity and gas.
-Overall, there are a lot of outside factors that impact the cost of your modular home, but local affordable custom home builders like Carolina Custom Homes can guide you through the process.
+Overall, there are a lot of outside factors that impact the modular home cost, but local affordable custom home builders like Carolina Custom Homes can guide you through the process.

-Some additional features, such as a porch or carport, must be built on-site rather than in a factory.
-These are usually the finishing touches that ground your home, but also will cause the overall price to fluctuate.
+Additional features, such as a porch or carport, must be built on-site rather than in a factory.
+These are usually the finishing touches that ground your home and will cause the overall modular home price to fluctuate.

-While there are a lot of steps that go into modular building construction, there’s overall a lot of cost benefits you just can’t beat, such as:
+While there are a lot of steps that go into modular building construction, there are overall a lot of cost benefits you just can’t beat, such as:

 - Lower construction costs: A stick-built home takes much longer to build than a modular home, meaning labor costs will add up, especially if you have a multi-story home or add additional square feet during your customization period.
 Plus, the controlled construction location means you’ll never deal with extended timelines or increased pricing.

-- In general, a stick-built home requires more on-site labor than a modular home.
-You’re looking at an accelerated timeline, just because of the different construction method.
+- A stick-built home generally requires more on-site labor than a modular home.
+You’re looking at an accelerated timeline because of the different construction methods.

-Building a modular home instead of a stick-built home allows you to enjoy significant savings without sacrificing the quality of customization options you’re looking for.
-While you might still wonder if you can afford the total cost of modular home construction, the overall savings of your home will speak volumes once you’ve settled in.
+Building a custom modular home instead of a stick-built home allows you to enjoy significant savings without sacrificing the quality of customization options you’re looking for.
+While you might still wonder if you can afford the total modular home costs, the overall savings of your home will speak volumes once you’ve settled in.